vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Success and Achievement - V1

-> 1. "The best revenge is massive success." - Frank Sinatra
 > 1. "The greatest weapon in any battle is patience." - Unknown

-## Motivation and Inspiration
+## Motivation and Inspiration - V1

-- "Don’t be discouraged.
+> 1. - "Don’t be discouraged.
 It’s often the last key in the bunch that opens the lock." - Anonymous
-- "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
+> 1. - "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
-- "Try to be a rainbow in someone else’s cloud." - Maya Angelou
+> 1. - "Try to be a rainbow in someone else’s cloud." - Maya Angelou
-- "Start where you are.
+> 1. - "Start where you are.
 Use what you have.
 Do what you can." - Arthur Ashe

 ## Wisdom and Learning